Daphne Oram: the dawn of music humans can’t play

 A hoverfly on a leaf

-EPSRC supports this blog through research grant EP/W033615/1, and through EP/K040251/2 held by Professor Ursula Martin.
+EPSRC also supported this post through research grant EP/K040251/2 held by Professor Ursula Martin.

 Future Friendly: Focus on Kerstin Dautenhahn